jlinoff/pam/PROPOSAL.md

   changed that.
 Records are still identified by title plus field names, which breaks as soon as either is edited.

-  **It improves two things; it blocks neither.** Item 7 (vault diff) was recorded as blocked on this and is not: a title-based diff works today, and an ID adds rename detection rather than making the feature possible.
-It also underpins the report click-throughs added in v2.4.0, which match on an escaped title pattern because there is nothing better to match on — and titles are not unique, so clicking a group can select a record that merely shares a name with the one intended.
-That is a real if minor defect shipping in v2.4.0, and it cannot be fixed at the UI layer.
+  **It improves things; it blocks nothing.** Item 7 (vault diff) was recorded as blocked on this and is not: a title-based diff works today, and an ID adds rename detection rather than making the feature possible.

+  **Correction.** An earlier version of this entry claimed the v2.4.0 report click-throughs could select the wrong record because "titles are not unique".
+  That is false. **PAM enforces unique titles**: `checkRecordEditDlg()` refuses a duplicate on create and edit, and `loadDupStrategy` enforces uniqueness on load in all three modes — `allow` appends " Clone" until the title is free.
+  Selecting by an escaped title pattern is therefore exact, and there is no defect to fix.
+See item 18, where the same guarantee yields stable CXF identifiers.

+  What a durable ID would still add is rename survival: a retitled record reads as a delete plus an add.
+That is correct behaviour for PAM's own semantics, a quality-of-result issue for item 7, and a genuine requirement for item 15, where a merge must not overwrite a renamed record.

   **It still belongs with item 9 in v3.0** — for migration cost, not because anything depends on it.
 Both are schema-level and both are breaking. v3.0 already requires a format change with migration for the